open/close all folders

 - Properly Paranoid: Turk and Romania chide him for setting up traps in their ice caves, insisting that no one's going to find them, but he has a point, as the Gamemakers herd everyone into the caverns for the grand finale.

-- The Quiet One / The Stoic: He never actually speaks until halfway through the fic.
+- The Quiet One: He never actually speaks until halfway through the fic.
 Romania counts this as a milestone.

 - Token Minority: One of the few black characters in the series, along with Philan, Shaye and Cuba.

-- What The Hell, Costuming Department?: So he thinks when his stylist makes him ride naked in the chariot.
+- WTH, Costuming Department?: In-Universe; This is what he thinks when his stylist makes him ride naked in the chariot.

 Unsurvivable Females, District 1 - 6